ErwinM/acts_as_tenant/README.md

 [github.com/ErwinM/acts_as_tenant/issues](http://github.com/ErwinM/acts_as_tenant/issues)

-If you want to contribute, fork the project and code your improvements and make a pull request on Github.
+If you want to contribute, fork the project, code your improvements and make a pull request on [Github](http://github.com/ErwinM/acts_as_tenant/).
 When doing so, please don't forget to add tests.
 If your contribution is fixing a bug it would be perfect if you could also submit a failing test, illustrating the issue.

 Author & Credits
 ----------------
 acts_as_tenant is written by Erwin Matthijssen.
-Erwin is currently developing [Roll Call](http://www.rollcallapp.com/ "Roll Call App").
+Erwin is currently busy developing [Roll Call](http://www.rollcallapp.com/ "Roll Call App").

 This gem was inspired by Ryan Sonnek's [Multitenant](https://github.com/wireframe/multitenant) gem and its use of default_scope.